socomsystems/documentation/user_manual/session_management.rst

      :alt: Adding a new device.

-.. note:: You have only access to the device password when creating it, Nextcloud will not save the plain password, hence it's recommended to enter the password on the new client immediately.
+.. note:: You have only access to the device password when creating it, cyfrSpaces will not save the plain password, hence it's recommended to enter the password on the new client immediately.